Words for Better Thoughts: 7 Tips

 1. I can’t

-The words for better thoughts instead of “I can’t” would be “I haven’t tried this yet” and “I am open to making this new experience”.
+The words for better thoughts: instead of “I can’t” are “I haven’t tried this yet” and “I am open to making this new experience.”

 Notice how you feel when you apply better words to your situation.
 Do you feel more empowered?